Topaz Energy

-Topaz was an Irish petroleum retail chain owned by the Canadian multinational, Couche-Tard, which had a presence across the island of Ireland.
+Topaz was an Irish petroleum retail chain, which had a presence across the island of Ireland.
 The legal entity was formed in 2005 and previously traded under the Statoil and Shell brands, until 2008 when the Topaz brand replaced both in Ireland.
+It acquired Esso's Irish operations in 2015.
 In June 2018, The Topaz brand was replaced by Circle K.

 History

 The company was formed by Ion Equity in 2005 as a vehicle to take over part of the Irish operations of Royal Dutch Shell plc (the filling station and home heating operation, Irish Shell Limited) as well as the Irish operations of Statoil.
 This was controversial in itself, as the Competition Authority, which must approve large mergers and acquisitions, failed to take a decision on the takeover of Statoil's assets within the time frame allowed, thus automatically approving the deal.
-This was the first time this had happened in the Authority's history.